QuikRead go CRP+Hb

 QuikRead go CRP+Hb is a fast and easy-to-use test for quantitative determination of C-reactive protein (CRP) values in whole blood, serum, and plasma and haemoglobin (Hb) in whole blood with the QuikRead go instrument.
 The test gives reliably two results, CRP and Hb, from one sample with one analysis.

-QuikRead go CRP+Hb provides you with
+QuikRead go CRP+Hb provides reliable and fast results

 - CRP measuring range 5 - 200 mg/l and hemoglobin 50 - 245 g/l

-- One sample collection minimises patient discomfort
+- Single sample collection minimises patient discomfort

 Easy to use